Stapling Insulation: The Expert’s Advice on Technique & Tools

 Our Preferred Powered Stapler

-Before switching to the Proline, the teams used the Ozito 8-14mm Staple Nail Gun, which is available in popular hardware stores.
+ecoMaster has used tons of staplers and staples over the years.
+A commonly available staple gun is the Ozito 8-14mm Staple Nail Gun.
 In our experience, these staplers work best with Arrow 10mm T50 Staples loading half a clip at a time.

 Battery-Operated Cordless Staple Gun